 Upon its release, Repairing the Breach was called “the plan to save America,” by Washington Post columnist Bill Raspberry.
 Repairing the Breach highlighted the need for agenda building and planning that must take place in and around a general discussion of the goals, missions, and aspirations of those affected.
 Moreover, it provided a framework to advance efforts.
 The report argued that if our civic, social, religious, and cultural organizations can develop themselves into a working network, this would give rise to a new national dialogue adding voices to existing civil rights organizations.
 This dialogue would focus on the bridges that must be built; it would be based on study and a sense of community mission.
 (Repairing the Breach, pp. 62-64)

 In today’s terms, Public Kinship is what noted sociologists, social psychologists, and behavioral economists posit as the building of social capital, social trust, and social cohesion.
-As Harvard University professor, Dr. Robert Putnam, states in his 1995 book, Bowling Alone, social capital is exhibited as “features of social organization such as networks, norms, and social trust that facilitate coordination and cooperation for mutual benefit.
+As Harvard's Robert Putnam states in his 1995 book, Bowling Alone, social capital is exhibited as “features of social organization such as networks, norms, and social trust that facilitate coordination and cooperation for mutual benefit.